 This longitudinal tracking approach provided a more comprehensive assessment of cellular degradation, capturing dynamic changes in real-time rather than relying on static morphological snapshots.
 The results reinforce the importance of live imaging in studying drug-induced effects, particularly in assessing the progression of cellular damage and changes in tissue architecture over time.

 Quantitative analysis confirmed these trends.
-In the vehicle-treated group, sIOs exhibited a gradual increase in volume and total protein contents, consistent with normal growth and proliferation.
+In the vehicle-treated group, sIOs exhibited a gradual increase in volume and total protein content, consistent with normal growth and proliferation.
 In contrast, cisplatin-treated sIOs showed a significant reduction in both parameters, indicating progressive cell loss and degradation (Figure 4C,E).
 Protein density remained relatively stable in vehicle-treated sIOs, suggesting the preservation of cellular composition, whereas in cisplatin-treated sIOs, protein density declined over time, pointing to a loss of cellular integrity and the accumulation of extracellular space due to cell exfoliation (Figure 4D).

 These findings highlight the effectiveness of HT imaging in providing high-resolution, quantitative insights into drug-induced response in live organoids.
 This label-free, non-invasive imaging approach serves as a powerful platform for real-time drug response analysis, enabling precise and dynamic assessment of structural and biochemical adaptations in organoid models.